SpyC0der77/unicode-detector/README.md

 2. Draw a character on the canvas
 3. Click "Search" to find matching Unicode characters
 4. Results will display matching characters
+5. Click "About" in the drawing modal to learn more about how character recognition works

 ### Uploading Images